-Legal Terms eal" is also called an redetermination."
+Legal Terms A "fast appeal" is also called an "expedited redetermination."

 - If you are appealing a decision we made about a drug you have not yet received, you and your doctor or other prescriber will need to decide if you need a "fast appeal." - The requirements for getting a "fast appeal" are the same as those for getting a "fast coverage decision" in Section 6.4 of this chapter.